• Skip to primary navigation

 Instructions

-• Preheat the oven to 375 and line a baking sheet with a silicone baking mat or parchment paper that is lightly greased.
+• For the Rolls: Preheat the oven to 375 degrees F and line a baking sheet with a silicone baking mat or parchment paper that is lightly greased.
 Sift the coconut flour, tapioca starch, and baking soda together until well combined.
 Then, stir in the garlic, herbs and green onions.
 Now Add in the olive oil and stir well.
 Now make the gelatin "egg" by mixing water and gelatin in a bowl.
 Then add it in the big bowl with the other ingredients, mix.
 Now, roll the dough into 5-6 rolls and bake for 15-17 minutes.

-• Place all ingredients in a saucepan and melt and whisk until smooth.
+• For the "butter": Place all ingredients in a saucepan, melt, and whisk until smooth.

 Notes

-Storage: This recipe can be stored in the refrigerator for 5 days in an air tight container.
+Storage: This recipe can be stored in the refrigerator for 5 days in an air tight container .

 Nutrition: The nutrition for this recipe is an estimate and the calorie count is not guaranteed.
 It is based on 5 to 6 servings.